mrMuscles/Pesterchum/README.md

-# Pesterchum 0.5
+# Pesterchum Beta (2/4)

 ### This is my copy/version of the messaging client from Homestuck.

-It is a Electron Client connecting to a private server.
+It is an Electron Client connecting to a Private Python Server using Websockets

-Currently has Registration and Login of User with Chumhandle (email and password)

-Soon to Follow is Friendships and Chatting then there will be a fully fledged release to start version 1.0
+Current Main Features:
+ - User Registration
+ - User Login
+ - Friendships

+Currently friendships are stored on the database and fully work on the backend however the client currently cannot process friendships.
+However I wanted to post something nontheless as an update.

-If you plan to build it yourself from source please use Electron Forge or Electron Builder however there will be a doc for this later on.
+If you plan to build it yourself from source please use Electron Forge or Electron Builder, however there will be a doc for this later on.

-**Note:** The current version of Pesterchum has __NO__ SSL/TLS so all connections to the server or other clients are ***PLAINTEXT***.
+**Note:** The current version of Pesterchum has no certificates for SSL and all passwords are plaintext.
-This is __ONLY__ for the beta version.
-The fully fledged version **will** have encryption however for testing purposes it is all open!!!
-Passwords are also currently **NOT HASHED** this means to please not use any real passwords for the beta version as they are all open to the world to see.
+This is only for testing purposes and will exist during the final release (4/4 stage).

 Thank you for your cooperation.

-### Planned Ideas:
- - Memos
- - Mood / Status
+## Here is a quick roadmap of Pesterchum:

+### Pesterchum Alpha (1/4)
+ - Basic Client and Server Functionality
+ - Added Registration of accounts
+ - Added Login to account
+ - Created a Minimal Viable Product

+### Pesterchum Beta (2/4)
+ - Updated Settings page to include Friendships
+ - Added Pending Friend Requests Page
+ - Added Friendships between 2 Clients
+ - Show friendships on login and preserve them while offline
+ - Use OS Push notifications for friendships

+### Pesterchum Charlie?
+(3/4)
+ - Includes Chatting features between clients
+ - Add offline and online chatting

+### Pesterchum Release (4/4)
  - Password Hashing
- - Fully Fledged Settings -> includes custom timetables, color, username change, etc.
- - Quirks Page with dynamic regex to make your own custom quirks
+ - SSL Certificates
+ - Finished Settings Page
  - Password Reset
- - Username Change
+ - Be able to change username
+ - Mood / Status

+### Other Current Future Planned Features:
+ - Memos - Group Chats
+ - Quirks Page with dynamic code to make your own custom quirks
  - Pesterchum Skins / Themes: without hardcoded colors (help would be nice :D)
  - Emojis -> [skull]
- - More to always come! these are just required before I have a "canon" functioning release